blxl909/path-tracing-svgf/README.md

 ### compare to the accumulate color
 the accumulate color after 133 iterations
 ![acc_color](https://github.com/blxl909/path-tracing-svgf/blob/master/result/accumulate_output.png)
+## Build
+### requirement
+* Windows 10 x64
+* Visual Studio 2019
+* cmake
+* vcpkg
+### third party library
+* GLFW
+* glad
+* glm
+* hdrloader
+* imgui
+### build step
+you can build these third party library yourself or use vcpkg, hdrloader and imgui have been already included in this project.

+if use vcpkg:
+`.\vcpkg install glfw3:x64-windows`
+`.\vcpkg install glad:x64-windows`
+`.\vcpkg install glm:x64-windows`
+`.\vcpkg integrate install`
+then visual studio will automatically link these libraries.

+after that, come to source code folder, use command:
+`cmake ./`to generate visual studio solution. set project 'path_tracer_svgf' as start project，build on x64 and Realease mode.(Debug mode would be really slow).
 ## TODO
-1、add some documents to fully explain how to implement this algorithm
+- [ ] add some documents to fully explain how to implement this algorithm
-2、add Cmake file
+- [x] add cmake file
-3、refactor code, now it's a little bit messy
+- [ ] refactor code, now it's a little bit messy